mani2001/BLUQ/README.md

 - Learn to express uncertainty when appropriate
 - May be more conservative in their predictions

+### Our SLM Results (Long Run - 10,000 samples)

+Our experiments with TinyLlama-1.1B and Phi-2 confirm several findings:

+**Finding 1: SLMs show high uncertainty on knowledge-intensive tasks**
+- Both models achieve ~20% accuracy on QA (MMLU), RC (CosmosQA), and CI (HellaSwag)
+- Average prediction set sizes of 5.2-5.6 out of 6 options indicate high uncertainty
+- This is appropriate calibration - models are uncertain when they should be

+**Finding 2: Task type matters more than model size**
+- Dialogue Response Selection: 42-49% accuracy (2x better than knowledge tasks)
+- Document Summarization: 48-49% accuracy
+- Pattern-based tasks are more tractable for SLMs than factual recall

+**Finding 3: Conformal prediction provides valid coverage guarantees**
+- LAC method: Achieves target 90% coverage precisely
+- APS method: Provides 100% coverage (more conservative)
+- 85% of all runs met the coverage guarantee

 ### Implications for SLMs

-Our experiments with Small Language Models will verify whether these findings hold at smaller scales, which has important implications for:
+Our experiments with Small Language Models verify these findings hold at smaller scales (1-3B parameters), with important implications for:
 - Edge deployment (phones, IoT devices)
 - Resource-constrained environments
 - Real-time applications